kursatarslan/Mqtt.Broker/ReadMe.md

 }
 ]

-After that, you can create new platoon for press "P" for Lead Vehicle
+After that, you can create a new platoon by pressing "P" for Lead Vehicle

+### You will see an ouput like this:
 Mqtt.LeadClient git:(master) ✗ Client Publish as platooning/message/leadVehicle1/platoon1 payload =>

-https://mqtt-broker.azurewebsites.net/Service/GetPlatoon
+You can see the list of platoons with the following url: https://mqtt-broker.azurewebsites.net/Service/GetPlatoon

+Example List:
 [
 {
 "id": 11,